Relocation of work

 If you don't want to move with your employer, you may become redundant because:

 - the job at the current location no longer exists

-- you're being offered an alternative, but you refuse the offer as not suitable to you
+- you are being offered an alternative but refuse the offer as not suitable to you

 Whether you get a redundancy payment depends on a number of factors, including how long you've been working for your employer.
 However, the most important question is whether you've 'unreasonably' refused an offer of suitable alternative work.
 There is no fixed distance which is 'reasonable'- it depends on your particular circumstances.